 c) Stratified sampling

 You can apply such type of sampling technique when your sampling population consists of mixed characteristics.
-This sampling technique in research is considered to be as appropriate when you intend to many sure that each character you have to represent in population.
+This sampling technique in research is considered to be appropriate when you intend to many sure that each character you have to represent in the population.

-You can categorize the population in subcategories based on their characteristics.
-Then after that, you can utilize statistical or mathematical techniques for analyzing computing the number of people needs to be a sample from every subgroup.
+You can categorize the population into subcategories based on their characteristics.
+Then after that, you can utilize statistical or mathematical techniques for analyzing computing the number of people need to be a sample from every subgroup.
 Systematic or random sampling technique users can utilize for making a selection of samples from the subcategorize population.

 Then, an investigator by applying the random sampling method on every group you can select 30 girls and 20 boys that will provide you representative sample 50 people.

 d) Cluster sampling

-It is the sampling technique used in research which includes categorizing the population in small groups.
+It is the sampling technique used in research that includes categorizing the population into small groups.
 While categorizing the population in small groups you need to ensure that subgroup also consists of similar characteristics.
 By utilizing a cluster sampling technique you can make a selection of a complete subgroup as a sample.

-Cluster sampling is a suitable method to apply in research which involves a large population.
-In case the cluster is also large then in such a situation you can select an individual from subgroup as a participant in research.
+Cluster sampling is a suitable method to apply in research that involves a large population.
+In case the cluster is also large than in such a situation, you can select an individual from the subgroup as a participant in research.

 But the major drawback of the cluster sampling method is that there are high chances of error and there could be variations in the cluster.
 You cannot make sure that the sample cluster which you have selected represents the entire population.

 Example: An organisation has branches in 12 cities across nation.
 The researcher does not have the potential to visit each office for collecting information.
 In such a situation you can utilize the random sampling technique can select 3 offices which are basically a cluster.